 Published: June 12th 2017

-It is our last day in Greece, and we decide that we will spend it lying on Ornos Beach.
-We spent the equivalent of fifteen Australian dollars there yesterday buying two cans of soft drink, so we decide that we will eat in Mykonos town before we go.
-We walk along the waterfront.
-There are five cruise ships in, and it is very crowded.
-There is a very small beach right next to the main path along the waterfront in the middle of the town.
-The path is packed with people and so is the beach.
-Issy says 'now there's a sight'.
-She points to a very overweight sixty something woman sunbathing topless on the beach right next to the path.
-To make herself even more obvious she is facing away from the water, towards the path, with her legs spread wide apart.
-My appetite has been suppressed a bit, but we decide to eat anyway.
-Issy says that she wants to eat vegetarian and that she particularly doesn't want to eat any cheese.
+It's our last day in Greece, and we decide that we'll spend it lying on Ornos Beach.
+We spent the equivalent of fifteen Australian dollars there yesterday buying two cans of soft drink, so we decide to eat in Mykonos Town before we go.
+We stroll along the main path along the waterfront in the middle of town, past a very small and crowded beach.
+Issy says "now there's a sight", and points to a very overweight sixty something woman sunbathing topless right next to the path.
+To make herself even more obvious she's facing away from the water towards the path, with her legs spread wide apart.
+My appetite's now been suppressed a bit, but we decide to eat anyway.
+Issy says that she wants to eat vegetarian and that she particularly doesn't want any cheese.
 She orders a vegetarian omelette.
-We think we can see a couple of small pieces of tomato in amongst a lot of cheese and ham, but this is by no means certain.
+We think we can see a couple of small pieces of tomato in amongst the cheese and ham, but this is by no means certain.
 There's is however a small slice of cucumber next to the omelette; we conclude that this must be the vegetarian bit.

 the bus stop.
-We had heard that the busses here leave early if they are full.
-This seems quite sensible.
-There wouldn't seem to be much point getting everyone to wait on the bus until it was supposed to leave if there was no room for any more people to get on.
-We get on the next bus.
+We'd heard that the buses here leave early if they're full, which seems quite sensible.
+There wouldn't seem to be much point getting everyone to wait on a bus until it was supposed to leave if there was no room for any more people to get on.

 I ask Issy what she thinks Uri and Baby Doll are doing today.
-She says that she thinks that they were going to charter a private helicopter for the day.
-I wonder why Uri didn't bring his own helicopter to Mykonos with him.
-I'm sure he must have one.
-I suspect that he probably thought that everyone on yesterday's cruise, except him and Baby Doll, was the crew.
+She says she thinks she heard them say that they were going to charter a private helicopter.
+I wonder why Uri didn't bring his own helicopter with him; I'm sure he must have one.
+We're both now sure that he thought that everyone on yesterday's cruise, except him and Baby Doll, was the crew.
 He told us that he can fly

-There are African street vendors on the beach which I suppose makes them African beach vendors.
-They are selling selfie sticks, bags, sunglasses and hats.
+There are African street vendors on the beach (which I suppose makes them African beach vendors) selling selfie sticks, bags, sunglasses and hats.
 The man selling hats has them piled up about a metre high on top of his head.
 I want to take a photo of him but now he's nowhere to be seen.
 The wind seems to have picked up again - I hope it hasn't grabbed hold of the hats.